Harmonized Standards for Medical Devices – The State of Harmonization with IEC 60601-1 3.2

 What are harmonized standards for medical devices?

-In an attempt to establish a unified standard that manufacturers can follow, harmonization works to find common ground between standards in different countries and reach agreement on what’s acceptable across borders.
+In an attempt to establish a unified standard that manufacturers can follow, harmonization works to find common ground between standards in different countries and reach an agreement on what’s acceptable across borders.

 Manufacturers benefit from this by not having to worry about complying to multiple standards that can delay the launch of a product.
 They also don’t have to be concerned about the standards of one country conflicting with another.